 The German requests for a cease-fire.

 The Allies were adamant that there would be no general cease-fire until after the Germans had accepted their terms and signed an armistice.
-They deeply distrusted the Germans: they were afraid they might take advantage of a cease-fire concession to consolidate their forces and defences along the whole Western Front, then reject the Allies’ terms and resume the war.
-And they were unsure how their own armies and civilian populations would react to a resumption of fighting following a general truce.
+They deeply distrusted the Germans who, they feared, would take advantage of a cease-fire concession to consolidate their forces and defences along the whole Western Front, then reject the Allies’ terms and resume the war.
+They were also unsure how their own armies and civilian populations would react to a resumption of fighting following any such aborted general truce.

 Marshal Joseph Joffre, a member of the Allies’ Supreme War Council (and until late December 1916, commander-in-chief of French armies on the Western Front), spoke frankly to the American Ambassador, William Sharp, of the French High Command’s concerns about the impending armistice talks.
 Sharp recorded Joffre’s words in his diary for 30 October 1918: